Pictorial map: 19th century

 As cartography evolved, the pictorial art form went its own way and regained popularity in the 19th century with the development of the railroads.
 Between 1825 and 1875, the production and collection of panoramic maps of cities rose to something of a mania.
 In the U.S. alone, thousands of panoramic maps were produced.
-The leading panoramic map artists in the U.S.A. were Herman Brosius, Camille N. Drie, Thaddeus Mortimer Fowler, Paul Giraud, Augustus Koch, D. D. Morse, Henry Welge, and A. L. Westyard.
+The leading panoramic map artists in the U.S.A. were Herman Brosius, Camille N. Drie, Thaddeus Mortimer Fowler, Paul Giraud, Augustus Koch, D. D. Morse, Henry Wellge, and A. L. Westyard.
 Sometimes artistic exaggeration bordered on the fraudulent, as some travelers were drawn by images of idyllic, bustling towns with humming factories only to find a sad little bunch of mud-soaked shacks when they got there.
 A vast collection of these prints is maintained by the Library of Congress, and many of the more beautiful ones continue to be reprinted and sold to this day.